learn-fediverse/fedipedia/docs/tech/glossary/api.md

 An API can be comprised of any [medium](/docs/glossary/medium) that the [application developer](/docs/glossary/software-developer) has employed in order to grant other applications access to it.

-In the case of the Fediverse, a lot of [software](/docs/glossary/software) grant access to other software via a set of [HTTP](https://www.cloudflare.com/en-ca/learning/ddos/glossary/hypertext-transfer-protocol-http/) endpoints
+In the case of the Fediverse, a lot of [software](/docs/glossary/software) may grant access to other software via a set of [HTTP](https://www.cloudflare.com/en-ca/learning/ddos/glossary/hypertext-transfer-protocol-http/) endpoints.